oneapi-src/oneDPL/rfcs/README.md

 4. Archived

-The `rfcs/proposed` directory contains RFCs for approved proposals that yet need to be implemented.
+The `rfcs/proposed` directory contains RFCs for approved proposals that need to be implemented.
 These documents describe the overall design and API for the proposed functionality.

 The `rfcs/experimental` directory contains RFCs for experimental library features.